Jill Storstein Acupuncture

 17. When someone visits our website we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

-19. We use a third party service (Jetpack by WordPress) to help maintain the security and performance of our website.
+19. We use a third party service (Wix.com) to help maintain the security and performance of our website.
 To deliver this service it processes the IP addresses of visitors to our website.
+You can read more about this here: https://support.wix.com/en/article/cookies-and-your-wix-site

-20. We use a third party service, (WordPress.com), to host our website including publishing our blog.
-This site is hosted at (WordPress.com), which is run by (WordPress.com).
-We use a standard plug-in (Jetpack by WordPress.com) to collect anonymous information about users’ activity on the site, for example the number of users viewing pages on the site, to monitor and report on the effectiveness of the site and help us improve it.
-WordPress requires visitors that want to post a comment to enter a name and email address.
-For more information about how WordPress processes data, please see (https://automattic.com/cookies/).
+20. We use a third party service, (Wix.com), to host our website including publishing our blog.
+This site is hosted at (Wix.com), which is run by (Wix.com).
+We use Wix Analytics to collect anonymous information about users' activity on the site, for example the number of users viewing pages on the site, to monitor and report on the effectiveness of the site and help us improve it.

 Sharing your personal data